rumanzo/bt2qbt/README.md

 > \* If you migrate from windows to linux you may need to define path separathor with --sep flag

 > [!NOTE]
->\*\* The calculation of the completed parts is based only on the priority of the files in torrent
+>\*\* The calculation of the completed parts is based only on the priority of the files in torrent.
+Don't transfer global uTorrent/BitTorrent statistics.

 > [!NOTE]
 >\*\*\* Partially downloaded torrents will be visible as 100% completed, but in fact you will need to do a recheck (right click on torrent -> Force recheck).
 Without recheck torrents not will be valid.
 This is due to the fact that conversion of .dat files in which parts of objects are stored is not implemented.